railsbridge-boston/railsbridge-boston/views/friday.markdown

 ### 3. Install a Text Editor
-You will want a text editor that is designed for coding.
-These instructions will show you how to install a good text editor, and the basics of using it effectively.
+You should have installed a text editor that is designed for coding.
+Here are some suggestions for using it more effectively.

 [Text Editor](/installfest/text_editor)

-### 4. Start IRB
-TO DO - add quick instructions for starting terminal and type 'irb'

-### 5. Setup Checklist
+### 4. Setup Checklist

 Find a staff member and run through the [Installfest Completion Checklist](installfest/checklist):